gabrielPeart/iOS-SDK-Integration-Guide/Releases/1.3.0/Demo Applications/SwiftDemoApp/Pods/OptimoveSDK/README (ObjC).md

  - Tracking User Activities and Events
  - [Stitching App Visitors to Registered Customer IDs](https://github.com/optimove-tech/A/blob/master/i/V1.2/swift/README.md#stitching-app-visitors-to-registered-customer-ids)

+  > **Note**: Optimove collects the **IDFA** for tracking purposes.
+When submitting to the app store, if asked "Does this app use the Advertising Identifier (IDFA)?", choose 'Yes' and make sure to **check** the folllowing 3 boxes:
+ > 1. “Attribute this app installation to a previously served advertisement”
+ > 2. “Attribute an action taken within this app to a previously served advertisement”
+ > 3. “I, YOUR_NAME, confirm that this app, and any third party…”
+>
+>You should  _not_  check the box labeled “Serve advertisements within the app” unless you are actually going to display ads.

 <br>

 # <a id="Advanced Setup"></a>Advanced Setup

 Use the Advanced Setup (optional) in order to track visitor and customer customized actions and events.
 As described in [Tracking Custom Events](https://github.com/optimove-tech/SDK-Custom-Events-for-Your-Vertical), this step requires collaboration between you and Optimove’s Product Integration Team.
 Please contact your Optimove Customer Success Manager (CSM) or Optimove point of contact to schedule a meeting with the Product Integration team.